25 of the Most Unique Things to Do in Boston According to Local Experts

 23. Behold the Mysteries of the First Spiritualist Temple

 A visit to the First Spiritualist Temple qualifies as one of the most unique things to see in Boston, as well as arguably one of the most obscure things to do in Boston.
+Others call it weird things to do in Boston.

 The First Spiritualist Temple is America’s original house of worship for Spiritualism.
 Basically, it’s a religious movement that believes in communing with the dead.